clayrisser/generator-trailblazer/README.md

 # trailblazer

-An implementation of TrailsJS with oAuth swagger and other goodies
+A pragmatic implementation of TrailsJS for rapid development

+Loosely based on a SailsJS workflow

 ## Features
 * Automatic reloading